Randomized matrix computations: Themes and variations: Random initialization

-Unrolling the recurrence, we find that randomized subspace iteration produces approximations Much as the power method drives its iterates toward the leading eigenspace, subspace iteration drives $\range(\mtx{Q}_t)$ so that it aligns with $\range(\mtx{U}_r)$, the leading left singular subspace of $\mtx{B}$.
+Much as the power method drives its iterates toward the leading eigenspace, subspace iteration drives $\range(\mtx{Q}_t)$ so that it aligns with $\range(\mtx{U}_r)$, the leading left singular subspace of $\mtx{B}$.
 The range of the random starting matrix $\mtx{\Omega}$ has sufficient alignment with the leading right singular vectors $\mtx{V}_r$ to begin this process.
 Meanwhile, the range of the starting matrix $\mtx{\Omega}$ is oblique with the trailing right singular vectors $\mtx{V}_{\perp}$, so they do not interfere too much with the convergence.
 See~\cite{HMT11:Finding-Structure,TW23:Randomized-Algorithms} for the analysis of randomized subspace iteration.

 We can also study randomized block Lanczos methods for low-rank matrix approximation~\cite{RST09:Randomized-Algorithm,HMST11:Algorithm-Principal,MM15:Randomized-Block}.
 These algorithms exhibit much faster convergence than randomized subspace iteration, so they are especially valuable for matrices whose singular values decay very slowly.
 For these methods too, the random starting matrix is a critical ingredient.
 See~\cite{TW23:Randomized-Algorithms} for a recent survey.